 1. mergers and other statutory changes in which the market participants are merging;

-2. acquisition of direct or indirect control by one or more market participants, over one or more market participant, in whole or in part;
+2. acquisition of direct or indirect control by one or more market participants, over one or more market participants, in whole or in part;

-3. a joint venture by two or more market participants in order to create a new undertaking or to gain joint control over the existing market participant.
+3. a joint venture by two or more market participants to create a new undertaking or gain joint control over the existing market participant.

 Also, in addition to the obligation to report the concentration, the parties to the concentration are obliged to suspend all activities until a decision is taken in the procedure for approval of the concentration.